Women Settle With NYC on Rikers Jail Abuses

 In one instance, the first accuser said Santiago sexually assaulted her “as many as four times a week,” threatening her with anal rape and threats to her family if she resisted.

-With trial currently slated for May 9, the city’s sudden departure from the case appeared to catch Santiago’s attorney Liam Castro told Judge Hellerstein off guard.
+With the case slated to go to trial on May 9, the city’s sudden departure appeared to surprise Santiago’s attorney Liam Castro.

-“Frankly, this settlement caught us a little bit by surprise,” Castro, from the firm Koehler & Isaacs, said.
-“It is what it is.”

-He added, “We frankly didn’t expect for the city to bail on us at the eve of trial.”
+“We frankly didn’t expect for the city to bail on us at the eve of trial,” Castro, from the firm Koehler & Isaacs, said.

-New York City recently stepped up efforts to distance itself from rampant civil rights abuses at Rikers Island, revealing plans in early April to shut down the scandal-plagued prison in a decade.
+New York City recently stepped up efforts to distance itself from rampant civil-rights abuses at Rikers Island, revealing plans in early April to shut down the scandal-plagued prison over the next decade.

-Two women, identified only as Jane Doe, brought their lawsuit in 2015, months after then-U.S. Attorney Preet Bharara ripped the “Lord of the Flies”-like setting of the Rikers juvenile detention center.
+When the Jane Does here brought their 2015 lawsuit over the Rose M. Singer Center for women at Rikers Island, then-U.S. Attorney Preet Bharara had just ripped the prison for the “Lord of the Flies”-like setting of its juvenile detention center.

-The women said New York City turned a blind eye as at least eight officers repeatedly used anal rape to punish inmates, masturbated in the open areas of dormitories, and continued to collect paychecks even after their sexual assaults lead to pregnancy.
+The Jane Doe lawsuit accused New York City of turning a blind eye as at least eight officers repeatedly used anal rape to punish inmates, masturbated in the open areas of dormitories, and continued to collect paychecks even after their sexual assaults lead to pregnancy.

 Only the claims against Santiago remain pending, and the second accuser recently said she has new evidence against him from the city’s Department of Investigation.